sowmyag1904/News-Report-Summarizer_VSCube-SIH-2022-/README.md

-# VSCube - Press Release Summarizer
+# Press Release Summarizer
 ## A machine learning based summarizer for press releases.</h>

 ____

-<p> The inbuilt summarizer of the T5 model using the news_summary dataset from kaggle.<br>
+<p> Summaries were generated using the inbuilt summarizer of the T5 model trained on the news_summary dataset from kaggle.<br>
 Flask was used to deploy the model.
 </p>